 - 3 HDMI 2.0a inputs (HDCP 2.2 compliant)

 - 1 Component/Composite input (shared)

 - 1 Digital optical audio output

 LG’s 55UH6550 performed admirably, delivering an engagingly detailed and sharp picture with plenty of clarity that was capable of revealing fine detail while viewing my HDR, 4K and 1080p video content used for picture evaluation.
 Furthermore, HDR content looked good overall but fell short of being the “best it could be” since the UH6550 doesn’t get very bright, nor does it have a very wide color gamut.

 I was satisfied with the color palette portrayed on the UH6550; colors were rich and vivid and proved to be both accurate and natural with the TV’s picture mode set to either the Expert Bright Room or Expert Dark Room settings.
 In addition, flesh tones were rendered with very good tonal balance which gave facial close-up shots a very natural and life-like appearance.

-However, in a completely dark room, black levels don’t do as well, and reveals the limitations of the IPS panel’s contrast/black level performance.
+However, in a completely dark room, black levels don’t do as well and reveal the limitations of the IPS panel’s contrast/black level performance.
 On the other hand, in a room that is brightly lit, any black level deficiencies will most likely go unnoticed.